 - Directions are important when describing where an object is within a space.

 What to do

-- Draw a picture of what you might see.
+e.
+Draw a picture of you standing next to the ball.

 Please note: This site contains links to websites not controlled by the Australian Government or ESA.
 More information here.